DU & Community Support

 • Reporting Options

-CAPE can help you explore your options for reporting sexual assault, stalking, sexual harassment, or relationship violence.
-Speaking with a CAPE advocate does not obligate reporting anything to law enforcement or the University.
+CAPE can assist in exploring options for reporting sexual assault, stalking, sexual harassment, or relationship violence.
+Communication with a CAPE advocate does not obligate reporting anything to law enforcement or the University.

 Learn More